Turning Back the Clock

 In a sense, the human genome has everything we need to know about aging and we may have the secret of immortality in the genomes of animals that appear not to age; the problem is that the secret is encrypted and it will take a great deal of work and processing power to understand it.
 Computers will play a major role in deciphering that secret and determining the mathematics that might be behind the secret of immortality.
 Of course that there are difficulties.
 The genomes of many viruses have been sequenced years ago and we still cannot cure the diseases associated with them, as discussed ahead.
 Besides, the genetic differences that determine rate of aging are likely very subtle.
 For instance, humans and chimpanzees have about the same set of genes.
 It is thought that subtle differences in proteins or in transcriptional regions determine the differences between chimpanzees and humans (Carroll, 2003; Olson and Varki, 2003).
 Consequently, subtle genetic differences are also expected to determine rate of aging, and finding these in the billions of base pairs that make up a genome will be a Herculean task (de Magalhaes, 2003; de Magalhaes and Toussaint, 2004b).
 Eventually, however, the genome holds all answers, all we need to do is ask the right questions (Fig. 3).

-"I'll live forever or die trying."
+"I'll live forever or die trying."anonymous

 While I think that there are genetic factors that make up a unifying core of human aging, it is impossible to say how many genes are involved; besides, it is possible that some age-related changes are independent of this fundamental core.
 Maybe some age-related pathologies are the result of single late-acting genes.
 In fact, if late-acting deleterious genes do exist, then it is possible that there are deleterious genes affecting species after the maximum lifespan of species--say, after 300 years in the case of humans.
 These could result in a disease or even in some form of mechanical senescence.
 I call these genes whose effects are deleterious after our present maximum lifespan post-mortem lethal genes (Magalhaes, 1999).
 Take as an example the diseases that result from the levels of a given defective protein passing a certain threshold, like mad cow disease or familial amyloidotic polyneuropathy, which can be the result of a long-term accumulation of the defective protein of a slow-acting infectious agent.
 Maybe if we increase our maximum lifespan we will also increase the number of people affected by this kind of diseases.